Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Introduction

 This improves the previous upper bound of~$1.233$ by Stein and Zhong~\cite{SteinZ20} and matches exactly their lower bound for each~$m$.
-Furthermore, we show that the lower bound in \cite{SteinZ20} holds even for randomized algorithms and, thus, our algorithm is optimal for both, deterministic and randomized scheduling.
+Furthermore, we show that the lower bound in \cite{SteinZ20} holds even for randomized algorithms (\cref{thm:speedsandLB}), so our algorithm is optimal for both, deterministic and randomized scheduling.

 The above tight results for infinitesimal jobs are crucial for our further results for discrete jobs.
+Following the figurative notion of sand for infinitesimal jobs, we think of equal-size jobs as \emph{bricks} and arbitrary jobs as \emph{rocks}.
 Building on those ideal bag sizes, our approaches differ substantially from the methods in \cite{SteinZ20}.
-When all jobs have equal processing time, we obtain a~$1.8$-robust solution through a careful analysis of the trade-off between using slightly imbalanced bags and a scaled version of the ideal bag sizes computed for the infinitesimal setting (\Cref{theo:speedbrickUB}).
+When all jobs have equal processing time, we obtain a $1.8$-robust solution through a careful analysis of the trade-off between using slightly imbalanced bags and a scaled version of the ideal bag sizes computed for the infinitesimal setting (\Cref{theo:speedbrickUB}).

-When machines have only speeds in~$\{0,1\}$ and jobs have arbitrary equal sizes, i.e., unit size, then we give an optimal~$\frac{4}{3}$-robust algorithm.
+When machines have only speeds in~$\{0,1\}$ and jobs have arbitrary equal sizes, i.e., unit size, we give an optimal $\frac{4}{3}$-robust algorithm (\Cref{thm:BricksUB}).
 This is an interesting class of instances as the best known lower bound of~$\frac43$ for discrete jobs uses only unit-size jobs~\cite{SteinZ20}.
 To achieve this result, we, again, crucially exploit the ideal bag sizes computed for infinitesimal jobs by using a scaled variant of these sizes.
 Some cases, depending on~$m$ and the optimal makespan on~$m$ machines, have to be handled individually.
 Here, we use a direct way of constructing bags with at most four different bag sizes, and some cases can be solved by an integer linear program.
 We summarize our results in Table~\ref{tab:results}.
-Missing proofs can be found in the Appendix.